xaviertnc/OneFile/js/select.md

 ## Styling

 Custom Select can be styled via CSS.
 It supports custom class names and comes with modifiers like `--large` for size and `--open` for the open state.
 Utilize the provided structure and class names for deep customization.

-## License

-F1 Custom Select is licensed under [LICENSE_NAME].
-For more information, contact the author at xavier.tnc@gmail.com.

 ---